What is a hackney carriage driver's licence?

 Please note that the evidence of passing the basic skills assessment and driving skills assessment must be submitted prior to the submission of the application form.
 The application form and a medical assessment form can be found below.

-It is also the policy of the city council that all licensed drivers obtain a BTech qualification for transporting passengers by taxi and private hire vehicle within six months of the grant of their licence.
+It is also the policy of the city council that all licensed drivers obtain a BTech qualification in transporting passengers by taxi and private hire vehicle within six months of the grant of their licence.

 Contact details for basic skills assessments, BTech and driving skills assessments are available below.

-A form for notification of the change of address of an existing licence holder can be found below.
+A form for notification of the change of address of an existing licence holder can also be found below.

-Copies of the hackney carriage driver policy and the 1970 byelaw for hackney carriages and motor vehicles let for hire are available below.
+Copies of the hackney carriage driver policy and the 1970 bye-law for hackney carriages and motor vehicles let for hire are available below.

 The licensing team has a responsibility to ensure that licensed drivers are fit and proper persons to hold such licences, given the circumstances of their employment.
 In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter on a three-yearly basis.
+Applicants will normally be expected to subscribe to the DBS update service (see link below) and remain subscribed whilst they remain licensed.

 A note of the city council's current guidelines on convictions of licensed drivers can be found below.